inhzus/go-redis-impl/README.md

   Supported data types: string, binary, integer

-  implementation of more data types like linked list, hash dict, set etc. is on the way just after fundamental functionality implementation.
+  Implementation of more data types like linked list, hash dict, set etc. is on the way just after fundamental functionality implementation

 - Client btw

-  Client can support all commands with server library
+  The client can support all commands with server library

 - Basic read/write